 I am an award-winning Canadian poet currently based in Salford, England.
 I studied Theatre & Drama at the University of Winnipeg and earned my MA in Theatre & Development Studies at the University of Leeds.
-I am the Mentoring Manager (North) for Arts Emergency, an award-winning charity and national support network for young people who don't have influential contacts of their own.
+I am the National Project Lead for Arts Emergency, an award-winning charity and national support network for young people who don't have influential contacts of their own.

 ‘Rose has travelled the globe, and it shows in her honest, unflinching, charming & deeply human poetry.
 A generous artist who is a consistent joy to experience on the page and stage.’

 Dominic Berry, Glastonbury Poet In Residence 2017, Winner of Saboteur Best Spoken Word Artist 2017

 'Rose Condo’s work is not only eloquently written and engagingly performed, but often

 uplifting and powerful.
 Through her performances, she draws the audience together

 as a community and fosters a sense of collective possibility.'

 My project, The Empathy Experiment, was shortlisted for Best Spoken Word Show at the 2020 Saboteur Awards, won Best Spoken Word Show at the 2019 Greater Manchester Fringe and received critical acclaim at the 2019 Edinburgh Fringe.
 My show The Geography of Me won the Spoken Word award at the 2021 Buxton Fringe Festival.
 My show How To Starve An Artist premiered at the 2016 Edinburgh Fringe, was runner up for Best Spoken Word Show in the 2017 Saboteur Awards, and was listed in UMFM's top ten shows at the 2017 Winnipeg Fringe.